KarrieK/NICAR16/README.md

 The -n means that we should see the names of the columns

-Now we have 6 columns - this is a good time to get our data dictionary out and figute out what type of data we're looking at.
+Now we have 6 columns - this is a good time to get our data dictionary out and figure out what type of data we're looking at.
+##Descriptive stats

+Running csvclean over our data will clean it of any trailing spaces